Duodenal Switch Surgery in Rancho Cucamonga

 - Helps reduce feelings of hunger

-- Patients experience rapid weight loss (studies show average 70% of excess weight loss within 1 year)
+- Patients experience rapid weight loss (studies show an average loss of 70% of excess weight within 1 year)

-- Lower rate of weight regain compared to some other bariatric procedures.
+- Lower rate of weight regain compared to some other bariatric procedures for weight loss

 - Can significantly alleviate or reverse obesity-related conditions, such as diabetes, sleep apnea, asthma, non-alcoholic fatty liver disease, cardiovascular disease, and joint pain